Frequently Asked Questions

 Are the rehearsal sites wheelchair accessible?

-Yes, both rehearsal venues are wheelchair accessible, and have handicap parking close by.
+Yes, all rehearsal and performance venues are wheelchair accessible, and have handicap parking close by.

 How much does it cost to join Sing Portland?